unbxd/search-JS-library/docs/configurations/SortConfig.md

 String
 {: .label }
-“tagName” refers to the name of an HTML tag used to wrap or structure the content (spellcheck) on a webpage.
+“tagName” refers to the name of an HTML tag used to wrap or structure the content on a webpage.

 ### Default Value
 {: .no_toc }